-The presence of the Menorah, which originally stood in the Jerusalem Temple, comes to highlights the continuing importance that the Jerusalem Temple occupied in the development of the synagogue.
-Additionally; the Menorah also maintained a practical function; as the primary light source for the area around the Torah Shrine.
-Furthermore, Sukenik believed that the two Menorot depicted flanking the Torah Shrine in this scene, likely stood adjacent to the Torah Shrine within the actual Beth Alpha synagogue.
+The presence of the Menorah, which originally stood in the Jerusalem Temple, highlights the continuing importance that the Jerusalem Temple occupied in developing the synagogue.
+Additionally, the Menorah also maintained a practical function; as the primary light source for the area around the Torah Shrine.
+Furthermore, Sukenik believed that the two Menorot depicted flanking the Torah Shrine in this scene likely stood adjacent to the Torah Shrine within the actual Beth Alpha synagogue.

 Beth Alpha Synagogue: Opening Hours